 Choose Power Up!
 Moves for literacy stations to support readers with dyslexia, SPD, or ADHD.

-Conversations with Dr. Debra Em Wilson, Founder of S'cool Moves, Reading Specialist, Collaboration Coach, and Passionate Advocate for Children Who Think and Learn Differently
+Conversations with Dr. Debra Em Wilson, Founder of S'cool Moves, Reading Specialist, Collaboration Coach, Mum of an Adult With Special Needs, and Passionate Advocate for Children Who Think and Learn Differently